Lucretia/free-ada/README.md

 ## Notes

-* This project uses git flow.
+* This project no longer uses git flow.
 * GNATColl requires Python 2 to create documentation, it will not build with Python 3.